Gospel & Universe

 i.
 Many of our most basic concepts — such as numbers (base ten and base sixty, the length of a second, the degree of a circle, etc.), writing, legal codes, cities, and religion — take their earliest forms in Sumer, and are from there passed on to the civilizations of Akkad, Babylon, and Assyria.

 ii.
 The Semitic languages, including Hebrew (the language of the Jews) and Aramaic (probably the language of Jesus), descend from Akkadian and Assyrian:

-While language doesn't determine the structure of our religious belief, it determines the way we express our perceptions, feelings, and thoughts.
+While language doesn't determine the structure of religious belief, it determines the expression of perception, feeling, and thought.
 Even if we disagree with a concept from a parent or sister language, we see this concept in terms of a very similar language structure.
 The articulation of our disagreement is likewise couched in the same nexus of language, thought, emotion, and culture.

 iv.
 Many ideas and stories in the Bible appear to be derived from Mesopotamia.
 Perhaps the clearest example of this is the story of Noah's Ark.
 One big difference between the flood stories is that the Mesopotamian story always has a polytheistic context.
 Also, the Mesopotamian god Enlil doesn't bring the flood because men are wicked but because they're making too much noise.
 Yet the main structure and many of the details remain similar:

 - one man (Ziusudra in Sumerian, Utnapishtim in Akkadian/Babylonian) is warned to build a pitch-covered boat several stories high (Noah is warned by God directly, Utnapishtim is warned by the god Ea in a dream)